b-walls/UEBA-Spam-Email-Classification/README.md

 - **Text Cleaning**: Comprehensive text cleaning procedures, including removing special characters, stop-word removal, and lemmatization, are implemented.
 - **Sentiment Analysis**: Additionally, a pre-tuned sentiment analysis model was used to gain extra insights into the emails.
 This model is sourced from a [Hugging Face post](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment-latest) and provides sentiment scores for the emails.
 - **TF-IDF**: Term Frequency - Inverse Document Frequency is used to tokenize the data for the models.
 This approach allows the most important words be analyzed by the model
+- **Export Data**: Once all preprocessing is complete there is an export of the data file to be imported by the model training notebook.

 Given the computational complexity and the volume of semi-raw data, the data preparation tasks are separated from the model training and classification.
 This separation facilitates easier data management and storage, ensuring the data is ready for model training and testing when changes to the preprocessed data may be necessary.